HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 (cc) Architectural Detail.
 Based upon suggestions by the

-Historic Preservation COlTh-nission the fenestration is in
+Historic Preservation Co;n,-nission the fenestration is In

 contrast to adjacent buildings thereby avoiding a "copying"